Option A - Neurobiology and Beahviour

 ∑ - Behaviour that increases the chances of survival and reproduction will become more prevalent in a population.

-- Natural selection can cause the change in the frequency of behviours and traits within a population
+- Natural selection can cause a change in the frequency of behaviours and traits within a population

 - If the trait or behaviour is beneficial to an organism and helps survive and reproduce, the frequency of this observed animal behaviour will increase within a population